jupyter-xeus/cpp-terminal/README.md

 * [menu.cpp](examples/menu.cpp): Shows a menu on the screen
 * [keys.cpp](examples/keys.cpp): Listens for keys, showing their numbers
 * [colors.cpp](examples/colors.cpp): Shows how to print text in color to standard output

+## How to use

+The easiest is to just copy the two files `terminal.h` and `terminal_base.h` into your project.
+Consult the examples how to use it.